 These banana macarons will have your taste buds DANCING with banana cream pie flavor.

-- These are bite-sized French macaron cookies with a chewy texture and creamy vanilla custard filling (the same custard I use in my banana brownies!)
+- These are bite-sized French macaron cookies with a chewy texture and creamy vanilla custard filling (the same custard I use in my banana pudding brownies!)

-- They have a fresh banana, no artificial flavors so you know they have the best banana flavor like my nutella banana muffins!
+- They have a fresh banana, no artificial flavors so you know they have the best banana flavor, like my nutella banana muffins!

 - These unique macarons are perfect for a variety of occasions like brunch, bridal showers, wedding dessert tables, and more!